Author Pam / For the Love of Cooking / Original by Fine Cooking

 Butterfly the tenderloin by splitting it lengthwise almost but not quite all the way through, so the halves remain attached.

-Open the tenderloin (like a book) then cover with saran wrap, and pound to a 1/2-inch thickness with a meat mallet.
+Open the tenderloin (like a book), then cover with saran wrap, and pound to a ½-inch thickness with a meat mallet.

-Grill the pork by heating a large grill pan coated in cooking spray over medium-high heat.
-Remove the tenderloin from the marinade then lightly season both sides with sea salt and freshly cracked pepper, to taste.
+Remove the tenderloin from the marinade, then lightly season both sides with sea salt and freshly cracked pepper, to taste.